RuhAm/T-REx/README.md

 2.2 Please use the following commands to preprocess the data in *.ms* format for sweep and neutral observations to be used for training:

 2.2.1 The "Data" folder contains a folder named "MS_files_train".
 The *.ms* files for sweep and neutral observations need to be placed in this folder.
-There are 100 example files located in the folder.
-The sweep files should are named as follows:
+There are 100 example files located in the folder for each class.

+The 100 sweep files are named as follows:

 ```
 sweep_1.ms, sweep_2.ms ... sweep_100.ms
 ```

-The neutral files should are named as follows:
+The 100 neutral files are named as follows:

 ```
 neut_1.ms, neut_2.ms ... neut_100.ms
 ```

+Any additional files added by the user must follow the same pattern.

 2.2.2 To preprocess the *.ms* files into *.csv* format please use the following commands.